 Let's take a trip out west with Dave Lynas.
 He was a pioneer from the goold ol' days, I guess you could say like Johnny Appleseed....well, kind of....

-He seems to only come home with rusty junkyard parts.
+He seems to only bring home rusty junkyard parts to use as yard art.

 The history of homemade instruments is everywhere.
 In most people's family history, there's usually someone in their past who had a passion for music, yet didn't have any money for a proper instrument.